MathEXLab/PySPOD/tutorial1.md

 ## Description

-In this tutorial we explore a small dataset provided with this package that contains the flow exiting a nozzle (also referred to as a jet).
+In this tutorial we explore a small dataset provided with this package that contains the flow exiting a nozzle (also referred to as a jet) from [Bres et al.](https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/abs/importance-of-the-nozzleexit-boundarylayer-state-in-subsonic-turbulent-jets/1202408D48E0FC3CB31BC9E9D7DE3BD4).
-The data is two-dimensional and it is provided in equally-spaced cylindrical coordinates _(r,x)_.
+The data is the symmetric component of a three-dimensional jet, and therefore itself two-dimensional.
+It is provided in equally-spaced cylindrical coordinates _(r,x)_.

 Starting from this dataset, we show how to: